alphagov/whitehall/STYLEGUIDE.md

 #### `./views`

-These are where you style the layout of a page and any elements which will only appear in that one view.
-There should be one file in this directory for each controller.
-They should be named after the controller.
-The view for the controller should set the `page_class` in the form `{controller}-{action}`.
-For example for the views from `people_controller.rb`
+Views are where you style the layout of a page and any elements which will only appear in that controller.
+There should be one file in this directory for each controller, and should be named after the controller.

+The view for the controller should set the `page_class` in the form `{controller}-{action}`, for example for the views from `people_controller.rb`

 `people/index.html.erb`: